usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 accessible due to legal limitations.

 Some commenters also discussed the EPUB file format.
-EPUB is a widely adopted format for digital books.
-167 Commenters noted that EPUBs are commonly used by public entities and that they should be accessible.
+EPUB is a widely adopted format for digital books. {% fn 167 %} Commenters noted that EPUBs are commonly used by public entities and that they should be accessible.
 Commenters also stated that the exceptions for archived web content and preexisting conventional electronic documents at § 35.201(a) and (b), should specifically address EPUBs, or that EPUBs should fall within the meaning of the PDF file format with respect to the definition of “conventional electronic documents” at § 35.104.
-Commenters also suggested that other requirements should apply to EPUBs, including W3C’s EPUB Accessibility 1.1 standard 168 and Editor’s Draft on EPUB Fixed Layout Accessibility.
-169
+Commenters also suggested that other requirements should apply to EPUBs, including W3C’s EPUB Accessibility 1.1 standard {% fn 168 %} and Editor’s Draft on EPUB Fixed Layout Accessibility. {% fn 169 %}

 As discussed with respect to § 35.104, the Department did not change the definition of “conventional electronic documents” because it believes the current exhaustive list strikes the appropriate balance between ensuring access for individuals with disabilities and feasibility for public entities so that they can comply with subpart H of this part.
 The Department also declines to adopt additional technical standards or guidance specifically related to EPUBs.
-The WCAG standards were designed to be “technology neutral.”
-170 This means that they are designed to be broadly applicable to current and future web technologies.
-171 The Department is concerned that adopting multiple technical standards related to various different types of web content could lead to confusion.
+The WCAG standards were designed to be “technology neutral.” {% fn 170 %} This means that they are designed to be broadly applicable to current and future web technologies. {% fn 171 %} The Department is concerned that adopting multiple technical standards related to various different types of web content could lead to confusion.
 However, the Department notes that subpart H allows for equivalent facilitation in § 35.203, meaning that public entities could still choose to apply additional